kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 #### Security Hygiene

-##### Describe the frameworks, practices and procedures the project uses to maintain the basic health and security of the project.
+##### Describe the frameworks, practices and procedures the project uses to maintain the basic health and security of the project

 - **Robust CI/CD infrastructure:** Kubeflow projects have automated unit, integration, and end-to-end tests that are integrated into the CI pipelines to ensure code stability and correctness of PRs.